Where Students Lead

 • Taiwan Youth Service Corps

-Student-initiated community engagement, including partnerships with universities on research and social innovation.
+Student-initiated community engagement, including university partnerships on research and social innovation.

 • Heart-to-Heart Service Club